 2. Travel Wipes (Easier Than Full Packs)

-A smaller pack of wipes just makes everything easier.
+A smaller pack of baby wipes just makes everything easier.

 They: